MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/30-see-operation-requests-details/readme.md

 <div style="padding-left: 10px; margin-bottom: 20px; font-size: 15px;">

-As a Doctor, I want to request an operation, so that the Patient has access to the necessary healthcare.
+As a Doctor, I want to see operation requisitions details.

 </div>